jneen/parsimmon/README.md

   - `Parsimmon.any` consumes and yields the next character of the stream.
   - `Parsimmon.all` consumes and yields the entire remainder of the stream.
   - `Parsimmon.eof` expects the end of the stream.
+  - `Parsimmon.index` is a parser that yields the current index of the parse.

 ### Parser methods
   - `parser.or(otherParser)`: